conan-io/docs/creating_packages/getting_started.rst

     $ conan install . -s MyPkg:compiler=gcc -s compiler=clang ..

-This will use ``gcc`` for MyPkg and ``clang`` for the rest of the dependencies (extremely unusual case)
+This will use ``gcc`` for MyPkg and ``clang`` for the rest of the dependencies (extremely unusual case).

-Or you can have a very widely used option in many packages and set its value all at once with patterns, like:
+You can also have a very widely-used option in many packages and set its value all at once with patterns, like:

 .. code-block:: bash